Mattia97-pappa/ecommerce/README.md

 - Product browsing
 - Order placement
 - Data persistence
-- Admin experience demonstration🛡️
-The admin has CRUD (Create, Read, Update, Delete) permissions to manage the application's data and resources
+-🛡️The admin has CRUD (Create, Read, Update, Delete) permissions to manage the application's data and resources

  Technologies